The Goths, Burgundians, and Franks

 The Visigoths took possession of the province of Narbonue, and of almost all the south.

-The Burgundians settled in the east; and the Franks subdued very n= ear all the rest.
+The Burgundians settled in the east; and the Franks subdued very near all the rest.

-No doubt but these Barbarians retained i= n their respective conquests the manners, inclinations, and usages of their= own country; for no nation can change in an instant their manner of thinki= ng and acting.
+No doubt but these Barbarians retained in their respective conquests the manners, inclinations, and usages of theirown country; for no nation can change in an instant their manner of thinking and acting.

-These people in Germany neglected agriculture.
-It seems by C= =C3=A6sar and Tacitus, that they applied themselves greatly to a pastoral l= ife: hence the regulations of the codes of the barbarian laws are almost all relating to their flocks.
+Hence, the regulations of the codes of the barbarian laws are almost all relating to their flocks.
 Roricon, who wrote a history among the Franks, was a shepherd.

-CHAP.
-7: Different Ways of dividing the Land
+Chapter 7: Different Ways of dividing the Land

 The Goths and Burgundians had penetrated into the heart of the empire.
 The Romans were obliged to provide for their subsistence in order to put a stop to their devastations.